yhassanzadeh13/lightchain-container/README.md

 Modify the simulation parameters in simulation.config, which looks something like this:
 ```
 nodeCount = 3 [//The](//the) number of nodes to spawn
-iterations = 100 //The number of transactions to generate
+iterations = 100 // The number of transactions to generate
 pace = 1 // The time between every transaction generated (in seconds)
 alpha = 10  // upper limit of attempts to search for validators
 txmin = 1 // minimum number of Tx in a block